-If you don’t have a cutting machine and aren’t sure what a Silhouette Cameo 3 is or how to use one, I have a complete guide that quickly explains exactly what they are and how they can be used to cut vinyl, paper, and other materials.
+If you don’t have a cutting machine and aren’t sure what exactly they are or how to use one, I have a complete guide to die cutting that quickly explains exactly what they are and how they can be used to cut vinyl, paper, and other materials.

 If you have a Cricut machine, you can follow along with this tutorial and just use Design Space instead.

 I’ll be using Silhouette Studio to work with my Silhouette Cameo 3.